 Reason to avoid:

-If you have the space and the budget for this 32-inch television in your ‘van, we think the Avtex model could be the best motorhome TV for you.
+If you have the space and the budget for this 32-inch television in your ‘van, we think the Avtex model could be the best 12v smart TV for a motorhome for you.

 This is a model that is ideal for fans of Freesat too, as it comes with a built-in HD Freesat Satellite decoder, along with a DVB-T and DVB-T2 digital tuner.
 Its edge-to-edge display will allow you to make the most of its 1080p Full HD picture too.
 Another feature we like is that you can wirelessly cast photos, films and more from both Apple and Android phones.